 Before you apply Before you apply

-- Check with your employer and long-term disability (LTD) carrier to ensure you will continue to qualify for medical and long-term disability benefits if you receive your pension benefits early
+- Check with your employer and long-term disability carrier to ensure you'll continue to qualify for medical and long-term disability benefits if you receive your pension benefits early

 - Contact us for an estimate of the payment you'll receive and the monthly survivor pension your eligible spouse or dependents will forfeit if you take a shortened life expectancy benefit